poulsp/Psp-docker-Rhasspy/README.md

 To shutdown the Rhasspy container enter: `"docker-compose down"`.

-##### You want to use or already have an external mqtt running.
+##### You want to expose the internal mqtt broker.
- - Edit the docker-compose.yml and comment out this line:
+ - Edit the docker-compose.yml and un-comment this line:
 - `#- "1883:12183""
 `